EventSaucePHP/EventSauce/docs/defining-events-and-commands.md

+---
+layout: default
+permalink: /defining-events-and-commands/
+title: EventSauce - Defining Commands and Events
+---

-# Defining commands and events
+# Defining events and commands

 Defining events and commands can be done in 2 ways.